skhiggins/Python_guide/README.md

     - If you have private information on something like Boxcryptor, this would be the only exception to the rule, in that case, note in your file that this line must be changed.
     - `pyprojroot` looks for the following files to determine which oflder is your root folder for the project: .git, .here, *.Rproj, requirements.txt, setup.py, .dvc, .spyproject, pyproject.toml, .idea, .vscode.
 If you don't have any of them, create a blank file with one of these names in your project root directory.
 * Use `assert` frequently to add programmatic sanity checks in the code
-* `Pandas.describe()` can be useful to print a "codebook" of the data, i.e. some summary stats about each variable in a data set.
+* `pandas.describe()` can be useful to print a "codebook" of the data, i.e. some summary stats about each variable in a data set.
  * This can be used in conjunction with `.to_csv` to print the codebook to a text file.
 ```r
   import pandas as pd